Fleet railway station

-Fleet railway station serves the town of Fleet in Hampshire, England.
-It is situated on the South West Main Line, which has four tracks through the station.
-There are two platforms on the outer pair of tracks, which are served by trains between London Waterloo and Basingstoke and Southampton.
-The centre pair of tracks have no platforms and are used by through-services.
+Fleet railway station serves the town of Fleet, in Hampshire, England.
+It is a stop on the South West Main Line, which has four tracks through the station.
+There are two platforms on the outer pair of tracks: platform 1 is for trains to London Waterloo and platform 2 for Basingstoke and Portsmouth Harbour; the centre pair of tracks have no platforms and are used by through-services.